mamun39/RAGAgent/README.md

 ## Try It

 1. Upload a PDF and assign `classification` and `trust_level`.
-2. Wait for ingestion to complete.
-3. Ask the same question under different roles.
+2. Ask the same question through the UI or `POST /api/query` under different roles.
-4. Inspect the answer summary, retrieval trace, document metadata, and audit events.
+3. Inspect the answer, retrieval trace, document metadata, and audit events.

 Detailed runtime diagrams live in [Runtime Diagrams](docs/runtime-diagrams.md).
 Lower-level control placement and security behavior are described in [Security Architecture](docs/security-architecture.md).

-## Why This Project

-- shows layered security controls across the full RAG lifecycle
-- makes security behavior visible through an interactive UI
-- provides a practical demo environment for experimentation and evaluation

 ## Troubleshooting